 Increasing population means there is an ever growing demand for land.
 But the availability of land is limited.
 Land degradation, landslides, soil erosion, desertification are the major threats to the environment.

-Human encroachment has lade to large scale destruction of forest cover and arable land.
+Human encroachment has led to large scale destruction of forest cover and arable land.
 This is creating a danger for quality of land.
-Land degradation can be prevented by afforestation, land reclamation, regulated use of chemical pesticide and fertilisers and by checking overgrazing.
+Land degradation can be prevented by afforestation, land reclamation, regulated use of chemical pesticide and fertilizers, and by checking overgrazing.

 The topmost layer of land which is composed of grainy substance is called soil.
 Soil is made up of organic matter, minerals and weathered rocks.
 Soil formation takes place because of weathering of rocks.
 The soil becomes fertile because of the right combination of minerals and organic matter.

-Soil Profile: The arranment of different layers of soil at a place is called soil profile.
+The arrangement of different layers of soil at a place is called soil profile.
 The typical soil profile is composed of following layers: